hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - conditions of an endpoint to be checked: <span style="color: #bb6600;">Windows service and Windows firewall</span>
     - option to the client for remediation and requires the remediation within a certain timeframe: <span style="color: #bb6600;">Mandatory</span>
   - web authentication scenarios: <span style="color: #bb6600;">Local Web Authentication (LWA) & Centralized Web Authentication (CWA)</span>
-  - Centralized Web Authentication (CWA) for wireless guest access not rediect to guest portal for authentication and authorization: tag the guest portal in the CWA part of the <span style="color: #bb6600;">Common Tasks section of the authorization profile</span> for the authorization policy line that the unauthenticated devices hit
+  - Centralized Web Authentication (CWA) for wireless guest access not rediect to guest portal for authentication and authorization: <span style="color: #bb6600;">tag the guest portal in the CWA part of the Common Tasks section of the authorization profile</span> for the authorization policy line that the unauthenticated devices hit
   - Endpoint Admission Control (EAC): access methods for authentication and authorization
     - 802.1X port-based Authentication
     - MAC Authentication Bypass (MAB)